matolah/SafeBooze/README.md

 <img height="400" src="https://github.com/matolah/SafeBooze/assets/26446518/96072ad5-a5a8-499a-b467-b577a864f24b"></img>

 Try spelling tongue twisters while drunk.
-And here's the catch: the difficulty increases the more phrases you spelled incorrectly!
+And here's the catch: the difficulty increases the more phrases you spell incorrectly!

 ## Contact